johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 Nevertheless, spiritual treasure should never be wasted or cast away carelessly.
 Whilst some seed inevitably falls upon unreceptive ground, a farmer never intentionally wastes seed.
 Similarly, spiritual treasure is too precious to be deliberately squandered on people who spurn its value.[^fn11] Investment must be made with people who recognise the worth of this treasure and who make room for its transformative power.

-Such people are those whom Jesus, in the parable of the sower, refers to as *good soil*:[^fn12] people willing to be transformed through a personal knowledge and experience of the Messiah, who will share their treasure with other faithful people ... who will share it with other faithful people ... and so on and so forth.
+Such people are those whom Jesus, in the parable of the sower, refers to as *good soil*:[^fn12] people willing to be transformed through a personal knowledge and experience of the Messiah, who will share their treasure with other faithful people ... who will share it with other faithful people and so on and so forth.

 ----

 ## Discipleship Movements ##

 The formation of faithful disciples was at the heart of Jesus' life and work.
-Today the entire historical and now worldwide Messianic (Christian) movement testifies to the significance of that small, core group of disciples, formed around Jesus.
+Today the entire historical and now worldwide Messianic movement testifies to the significance of that small, core group of disciples, formed around Jesus.

 Although rarely consistently, the Messianic Community has grown and developed dynamically, since its birth in the first century, over the course of two millennia.
 From its origins as an obscure, tiny, Jewish sect it has developed into an international, intercultural, multi-ethnic community that exists, today, in some form or another, in practically every nation of the world.